 The Dave Thorne Bursary – administered by the Oxfordshire Outdoor Learning Trust.
 Small grants to support participation in outdoor activities at the Oxfordshire County Council outdoor centres, where the young person would not otherwise be able to afford to participate.
 Application is to the Head of Centre via your school.

 The Exuberant Trust - local charity which supports young people in Oxfordshire who are developing their interest in the arts: music, drama, dance, art & crafts, multi-media, etc. and who are in need of a small one-off grant (maximum £500) for a specific project or activity.

 Funding and Grants - info and links from Oxfordshire County Council about where to find and apply for funding opportunities

 - OYAP – offers creative opportunities to young people most at risk

 - OCVA – Oxfordshire Community and Voluntary Action provides information, advice and support for the community and voluntary sectors in Oxfordshire.

 - Oxfordshire Community Foundation encourages individuals, companies and other organisations to donate to local projects that seek to improve life for the most vulnerable in society in the county.

 - Oxford City Council has committed £50,000 for a new grants programme.
 The youth ambition programme will support community & voluntary groups working with children and young people across the city.

-- West Oxfordshire District Council Community Activity Grants these are very small grants (up to £500) for arts and heritage events, available to constituted groups only
+- West Oxfordshire District Council Community Grants and Funding these are very small grants (up to £500) for arts and heritage events, available to constituted groups only

 Crowdfunding is provided by many different websites, and allows many people to make small contributions to your project.
 Many organisations and groups use this successfully to raise funds, often for creative and interesting projects.